-From cultural differences to technological glitches, these barriers can significantly impact how a message is received.
+From cultural differences to technological glitches, these mass barriers can significantly impact how a message is received.
 The understanding of these hurdles isn’t just important for communication professionals, but for anyone who interacts in the global village.

 Understanding mass communication